metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_input_v1alpha1_manifest.md

 - `open_on_every_update` (Boolean) Opens and closes the file on every update instead of leaving it open until it gets rotated.
 - `path_key` (String) Adds the watching file path to the path_key field.
 - `path_timezone` (String) This parameter is for strftime formatted path like /path/to/%Y/%m/%d/.
-- `pos_file` (String) (recommended) Fluentd will record the position it last read from this file. pos_file handles multiple positions in one file so no need to have multiple pos_file parameters per source.
-Don't share pos_file between in_tail configurations.
+- `pos_file` (String) (recommended) Fluentd will record the position it last read from this file.pos_file handles multiple positions in one file so no need to have multiple pos_file parameters per source.Don't share pos_file between in_tail configurations.
 It causes unexpected behavior e.g. corrupt pos_file content.
 - `pos_file_compaction_interval` (Number) The interval of doing compaction of pos file.
 - `read_bytes_limit_per_second` (Number) The number of reading bytes per second to read with I/O operation.
 This value should be equal or greater than 8192.
 - `read_from_head` (Boolean) Starts to read the logs from the head of the file or the last read position recorded in pos_file, not tail.
 - `read_lines_limit` (Number) The number of lines to read with each I/O operation.
 - `refresh_interval` (Number) The interval to refresh the list of watch files.
 This is used when the path includes *.
 - `rotate_wait` (Number) in_tail actually does a bit more than tail -F itself.
-When rotating a file, some data may still need to be written to the old file as opposed to the new one. in_tail takes care of this by keeping a reference to the old file (even after it has been rotated) for some time before transitioning completely to the new file.
-This helps prevent data designated for the old file from getting lost.
-By default, this time interval is 5 seconds.
-The rotate_wait parameter accepts a single integer representing the number of seconds you want this time interval to be.
+When rotating a file, some data may still need to be written to the old file as opposed to the new one.in_tail takes care of this by keeping a reference to the old file (even after it has been rotated) for some time before transitioning completely to the new file.This helps prevent data designated for the old file from getting lost.
+By default, this time interval is 5 seconds.The rotate_wait parameter accepts a single integer representing the number of seconds you want this time interval to be.
 - `skip_refresh_on_startup` (Boolean) Skips the refresh of the watch list on startup.
 This reduces the startup time when * is used in path.

 <a id="nestedatt--spec--inputs--tail--parse"></a>